 If you go to Ketchikan, make sure to stop off at Ketchikandies.
 It is the best chocolate shop I have ever found on my trips.

 I was lucky to live in Vancouver for a while, and Vancouver Island was only a short journey away.
 Vancouver Island is picture-perfect with its rustic shops, boat-lined harbor, and lack of drastic weather changes.

 The agreeable weather often makes Vancouver Island an ideal picnic spot, and due to the high visibility this climate provides, whale watching has become popular.

 Orcas can be seen all year round, as Vancouver Island happens to be a whale habitat.
 Other whales that can be spotted include Pacific gray whales, which can be seen, especially from March to mid-April, minke whales, and humpback whales.

 Orcas are especially popular on Vancouver Island as it is one place where orcas are studied for research purposes in the wild.

 One of the places in Vancouver Island famous for whale watching in Victoria offers a range of cruises to choose from and remains the most in-demand spot to watch whales.

 Certain spots in Victoria are incredibly well known, like Phillip Island.
 The island can be found a few miles off the coast of Vancouver Island.

-Phillip Island is especially famous for its sighting humpback whales that travel toward the island in preference for warmer water.
+Phillip Island is especially famous for its sighting of humpback whales that travel toward the island in preference for warmer water.
 However, other types of whales may also be spotted.

 Other places where it is easy to spot whales include Portland and Warrnambool.
 Situated on the southwest coast of Victoria, Portland and Warrnambool are where southern right whales give birth and look after their young for a time.

 Visitors usually venture relatively close to the shore, allowing for an excellent whale-watching experience.

 Known for its mesmerizing scenery and thriving wine industry, Oregon is situated in the Pacific Northwest of the U.S. Luckily for whale watchers, Oregon is a predominantly coastal state.